 Tips For Your Next Outdoor Antique Show.
-This Tuesday Bruce and I will be heading out on a trip to the holy grail of antiques fairs and flea markets that is the Brimfield Antiques Fair in Brimfield Massachusetts.
+Today, many of you will be heading out on a trip to the holy grail of antiques fairs and flea markets that is the Brimfield Antiques Fair in Brimfield Massachusetts.
 Brimfield is a massive outdoor antique show and flea market in south central Mass, that basically takes over the town of Brimfield for a week, three times per year (May, July and September).

 There are thousands of dealers selling just about everything you could possibly imagine – from jewelry to vintage clothing – from furniture to home décor – and everything in between and from every period in modern history (I even bought a fossil once, so we could say all of history, perhaps?).
 You can literally walk for miles to see all that this show has to offer.
 In fact, you really need more than one day to cover the whole show and if you have time to stay the week, all the better.

 “When you’re visiting an antiques fair, turn left once you’ve passed through the entrance.
 Everyone else will turn right, which means you can get to the bargains before them.”Judith Miller